defencedigital/moduk-service-manual/src/design/design-for-safety.md

 Defence users need to report safety issues as soon as possible.
 Acting on feedback quickly keeps people safe.

-For example: if your service will be used in combat zones at night, but does not work in low light, it will put users in danger.
+For example: a soldier needs to use your service in an area with low lighting.
+It is difficult to read.
+This poses a risk to their safety.

 ### Check your feedback processes

-As part of your existing feedback processes, make sure users can report any concerns about the safety of your product or service.
+You need to check what restrictions users might have to reportimg concerns and design for their circumstances.

-To send feedback, Defence users might need:
+For example Defence users might need:

 - permission from their commanding officer
 - a process that works in their environment